 QuitlineNC provides the counseling and support that can help you quit.
 They can send you materials in the mail and offer other tools to help you get started on your tobacco-free life.

-The CDC provides a quitting guide just for African American tobacco users called Pathways to Freedom that you can download to help you quit.
+Smokefree.gov provides a quitting guide just for African American tobacco users called Clear Pathways.
+Download it to help you quit.

 "I enjoy seeing my patients' faces light up when I recommend the Pathways to Freedom strategy of using prayer and setting Dr. Martin Luther King Day as a quit date."

 Rhode Island Department of Health Providence, Rhode Island